mntsx/thoad/README.md

 The following outlines the planned future developments and improvements for thoad:

 - **Extend Backward Functionality**
-  Develop further backprop capabilities to improve PyTorch integration supporting a broad subset of the most commonly used controllers.
+  Develop further backprop capabilities to improve PyTorch integration supporting a broad subset of the most commonly used operators.

 - **Advanced Optimization Framework**
   Build an optimization module inspired by the design of `torch.optim`, with full support for higher-order gradients and flexible optimizer composition.

 - **PyTorch Integration**
-  It would be exciting to eventually fully-integrate the package into the PyTorch framework, although it's unlikely to happen, since ensuring its coordinated stability would require relevant adjustments to the mentioned library.
+  It would be exciting to eventually fully-integrate the package into the PyTorch framework, although it's unlikely to happen, since ensuring their coordinated stability would require relevant adjustments to the mentioned library.
 Specifically:
   - Providing it with a more comprehensive tool for accessing controllers' contextual information.
   - Improving the accessibility to the type signatures of the backward functions.